-Hayes Health Technology Assessment (HTA) assigned a 'potential but unproven benefit' rating for the use of the SINUVA sinus implant plus daily mometasone furoate intranasal spray in the treatment of patients with nasal polyps after ESS (Dec 2019).
-The report suggested that the SINUVA plus daily mometasone furoate intranasal spray may improve endoscopic and patient-reported outcomes after ESS and reduce the need for additional sinus surgery compared with sham procedure plus daily mometasone furoate intranasal spray.
-The HTA noted that the rating reflects low-quality evidence and uncertainty from a small amount of evidence and a lack of long-term follow-up to assess the durability of benefits.
+A Health Technology Assessment (HTA) assigned a 'potential but unproven benefit' rating for the use of the SINUVA sinus implant and daily mometasone furoate intranasal spray in the treatment of patients with nasal polyps following ESS (Hayes, reviewed December 2021).
+SINUVA plus daily mometasone furoate intranasal spray may improve endoscopic and patient-reported outcomes after ESS and reduce the need for additional sinus surgery, compared to a sham procedure plus daily mometasone furoate intranasal spray.
+The HTA concluded that the rating reflects low-quality evidence and uncertainty resulting from a small amount of evidence, as well as a lack of long-term followup to determine the durability of benefits.